clovisphere/compiler-rb/README.md

 TEST = 'console.log(f(4, 22));'
 ```

-This work is based on the excellent [A Compiler From Scratch](https://www.destroyallsoftware.com/screencasts/catalog/a-compiler-from-scratch) screencast from [Gary Bernhardt](https://www.destroyallsoftware.com/).
+This work is based on the excellent [A Compiler From Scratch](https://www.destroyallsoftware.com/screencasts/catalog/a-compiler-from-scratch) screencast by [Gary Bernhardt](https://www.destroyallsoftware.com/).